qubic/core/doc/ant_colony_mining.md

 **Anchor digest.** `anchorTickDigest = K12(anchorTick || transactionDigest)`, where `transactionDigest`
 is `K12(TickData)` of the anchor tick's `TickData` (`REQUEST_TICK_DATA`).
 This binds a solution to a tick.

+**Empty ticks carry no anchor.** A tick without `TickData` records no anchor digest, and a published solution whose `anchorTick` is an empty tick is rejected (`RejectStale`) with the **deposit forfeited**.
+Anchor only on ticks that have `TickData`, make sure select a non-empty tick as an anchor tick.

 Score is an error count in `[0, 8088]`; lower is better.

 ### 2.4 Accept rules